sentientmachine/erics_vim_syntax_and_color_highlighting/README.md

     au BufReadPost *.py colorscheme molokai
     au BufReadPost *.html colorscheme monokai
     au BufReadPost *.java colorscheme monokai
-    "au BufReadPost *.php colorscheme two2tango
+    au BufReadPost *.php colorscheme monokai

-Add this line to the bottom of your /home/el/.profile (create it if it doesn't exist) or your /home/el/.bashrc
+Add the following line to the bottom of your

+a.  /home/el/.profile (create it if it doesn't exist) -OR-
+b.  /home/el/.bashrc (should already exist)

     TERM=xterm-256color

 Restart the terminal so the changes can take effect.
 You should be done, now on to test it to see if it works.

 Everything should be done.
-Test it to see if it works.
+Test it to see if it works, follow the instructions below.